Georgia begins national title defense with sweet fade

 - Kirby SmartAmerican football player and coach

-ATHENS, Ga.
-(AP) The Georgia Bulldogs aren't resting on their laurels - or their locks - as they begin defense of college football's national championship.
+ATHENS, Ga. — The Georgia Bulldogs aren’t resting on their laurels – or their locks – as they begin defense of college football’s national championship.

 Quarterback Stetson Bennett and several of his teammates chopped off a significant chunk of hair before the start of preseason practice Thursday.